emad-elsaid/emad-elsaid.github.io/source/content/posts/enforcing project structure with rspec.md

 you've made and that's a safety net for you.

-along with that technique I also document the rules I decided for each directory in the project in a `README.md` file inside that project, and I link to it from the root `README.md` file, that makes it mode visible for contributors.
+along with that technique I also document the rules I decided for each directory in the project in a `README.md` file inside the corresponding directory, and I link to it from the root `README.md` file, that makes it mode visible for contributors.